Daveyr/Pi_temperature_dashboard/README.md

 # Python temperature dashboard
-DS18B10 temperature sensing and Darksky weather posting to an Adafruit IO dashboard
+DS18B10 temperature sensing on a Raspberry Pi, and Darksky weather posting to an Adafruit IO dashboard

 ## Prerequisites
 * Raspberry Pi